Back to Blog

 Should I buy from Amazon.sg or local dealers?

 Local dealers (Courts, Best Denki, Fitness Concept) often match Amazon pricing and provide better warranty support since they handle claims directly.
 Amazon.sg has competitive pricing but warranty claims go through the manufacturer.
-Either way is fine, but if you're buying a $4000+ machine, the relationship with a local dealer can be worth it for after-sales service.
+Either way is fine, but for a high-ticket cardio purchase, the relationship with a local dealer can be worth it for after-sales service.

 Any alternatives to these two brands?

 Life Fitness and Precor make excellent treadmills, but they're even more expensive and harder to service in Singapore.
-For budget options, check out our foldable treadmill guide which covers sub-$2000 options.
-But if you're serious about running and can afford it, NordicTrack and Sole are the clear leaders in this price range.
+For lower-cost options, check out our foldable treadmill guide which covers entry-level models.
+But if you're serious about running and can afford it, NordicTrack and Sole are the clear leaders in this category.

 My Final Recommendation